Best practices for adopting multi-cloud strategy in your organization

 • In a multi-cloud infrastructure, separate cloud services are aligned to separate processes.
 In a hybrid cloud setup, however, the components typically work in unison.

 Though the benefits of the cloud are tangible irrespective of the infrastructure that a company embraces, several aspects make a multi-cloud setup beneficial in the long run.
-According to Gartner, more than 75% of mid-sized to large organizations will have adopted a multi-cloud strategy by the end of 2021.
-Now, some key factors have resulted in this increased push for multi-cloud adoption, such as:
+Nearly 85% organizations leveraging a multi-cloud approach report improved system resilience and reliability.² Now, some key factors have resulted in this increased push for multi-cloud adoption, such as:

 1. The Liberty to Opt for Services from Multiple Vendors